 - Bids on Liv-ex are firm commitments to buy a wine that stipulate price and quantity.

-- Burgundy dominated the list of the most in-demand wines by value, while Champagne led by number of total bids.
+- Three regions dominated the list of the most in-demand wines by number of bids.

 Liv-ex analysis is drawn from the world’s most comprehensive database of fine wine prices.
-The data reflects the real time activity of Liv-ex’s 580+ merchant members from across the globe.
+The data reflects the real-ime activity of Liv-ex’s 620+ merchant members from across the globe.
 Together they represent the largest pool of liquidity in the world – currently £100m of bids and offers across 16,000 wines.
 Independent data, direct from the market.

 Not a member of Liv-ex?
 Request a demo to see the exchange and a member of our team will be in touch with you shortly.